 Like elsewhere in America, most people in Rochester use a private automobile to get to work.
 But notably, a substantial number of Rochester‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-Rochester is a somewhat ethnically-diverse city.
+Rochester is a very ethnically-diverse city.
 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rochester residents report their race to be White, followed by Asian.
-Important ancestries of people in Rochester include Norwegian, Irish, English, and Swedish.
+The greatest number of Rochester residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Rochester include German, Norwegian, Irish, English, and Swedish.